suongfiori/vite-react-sass-template/README.md

-# Vite React JavaScript with Sass Setup Guide
+# Vite React JavaScript with Sass Setup

-This guide provides step-by-step instructions on creating a React JavaScript project using Vite and adding Sass to it.
+Step-by-step template for setting up a React JavaScript project with Vite and Sass

 ## Project Structure